• alister a year ago

 Do you want a SID chip based system with as many channels as you want?
 There you are...

-• velo_aprx an hour ago
+• velo_aprx a year ago

 A cool feature for sure, but, kind of ruins the whole concept of that a chiptune is.
 For me its about the limitation of the system.
 If that is not one of the core reasons you are into chiptunes you might as well use whatever you like to make music that go plipediblop. (edit): Then again, i have always considered mod and xms that use samples and sound like chiptunes to also be chiptunes even though they fall outside of the true definition.

-• mdp2021 35 minutes ago
+• mdp2021 a year ago

 You are confusing two dimensions: being masterful and cunning in the use of an instrument, and fully expressing creativity.
 The first thrives on limitations, for the second limitations are unwanted.